-- Emergency Drills: Every month all schools perform emergency drills, which include fire/evacuation, lockdown, earthquake, shelter-in-place and safety-related.
+Emergency Drills: Every month all schools perform emergency drills, which include fire/evacuation, lockdown, earthquake, shelter-in-place and safety-related.
 Any emergency plan is only as good as the ability of students and staff to execute it, which is why regular drills are paramount in our schools.

 - Internal Locks: Staff can lock classroom doors from the inside of the room.
 When facing a lockdown situation in school, securing classrooms from the inside protects students from potential threats.

 - Campus Safety Officers: There are two campus safety officers at each high school and one campus safety officer at each middle school.
 These district employees help maintain order and discipline, prevent crime, and help investigate violations of school rules and policies.

 - Security Cameras: Security cameras are installed at all of our schools.

 - Our Safety Advisory Committee, formed October 2018, has worked to review safety issues, strategies, policies and procedures, and make recommendations as appropriate to increase the effectiveness of addressing student safety and emergency preparedness.
-One key outcome from last year’s committee work was executing a lahar drill, which took place in June with classes from each of our four schools in Sumner valley.
-Next up for the Safety Advisory Committee is implementation of a new Districtwide standardized emergency response protocol.
-Stay tuned for more information on the new protocol.
+One key outcome from last year’s active shooter sub-committee work was adopting a new Standard Response Protocol safety plan, which will be implemented soon.

 We all share the responsibility of creating safe learning environments so students can achieve their highest potential.
 Here’s how you can help: